sbjorkholt/ISSSV1337_2022/Week 1/Day2.md

 ## Logical operators

-At last, I leave this here because it might be useful later.
+At last, we can use different operators to check whether to objects are equal to each other.
+We wil not delve into this now, but I leave this here because it might be useful later.

 | Operator |        Meaning        |
 |----------|:---------------------:|